Updated August 31, 2021

 Communication, education and community service

 At orientation in July, first-year students participate in mandatory programming about proper student conduct and acceptable behavior on and off campus.
-Student behavior is also discussed during parent orientation during a “Safety and Community Standards” session presented by UB’s Judicial Affairs office and University Police.
+Student behavior is also discussed during parent orientation during a “Safety and Community Standards” session presented by UB’s Office of Student Conduct & Advocacy and University Police.

 During the fall semester, the university will continue to raise awareness about proper student behavior by placing ads in the UB student newspaper, engaging students through social media, meeting with student leaders and holding discussions in residence halls.
 The university has expanded its good-neighbor programming to include a transfer student orientation and at a “moving off campus fair” to be held during the spring semester.